 However, due to runoff and over-fishing in the area, the detriment to this reef has been so severe that a fishing ban was set into place by the Philippine government in an attempt to preserve what was left of the national treasure.
 This is just another sad example of how carelessness can do serious damage to the environment.

-Florida Keys Reef Facts
+Florida Keys Reef Facts for Snorkeling

 The Florida Keys Reef in the United States must be included in this list due to the conditions which allow these systems of coral to survive.
 Many areas around the United States’ coast are less hospitable for coral, but Florida’s Pacific region brew an environment which is nearly perfect for the well being of coral.